 As we shall see in Section 7, our results are not sensitive to the choice of algorithm used, although the algorithms are very different.
-This independence from specific clustering algorithms is encouraging, and underscores the utility of the entropy metrics we use to cluster anomalies.
+This independence from specific clustering algorithms is encouraging, and it underscores the utility of the entropy metrics we use to cluster anomalies.

 A basic question that arises when doing clustering is to find the proper number of clusters to best describe a dataset.
 Objective answers are not usually possible, but a subjective decision can be made based on examining intra-cluster and inter-cluster variation.
 The idea is that, as the number of clusters increases, intra-cluster variation should reach a minimum point, while inter-cluster variation reaches a maximum point.
 Adding additional clusters beyond this point does not add much ability to explain data variation in terms of clusters.
-These metrics are defined precisely in [24].